On the elliptical range theorems for the Davis-Wielandt shell, the numerical range, and the conformal range: The conformal range of complex matrices

-are invariants of complex $2\times2$ matrices for real M\"obius transformations and unitary conjugation.
-(They are ``chaotic'' only for real scalar matrices $A$.)
-Moreover, they are rational in the reduced five data.
+The quantities above are invariants of complex $2\times2$ matrices for real M\"obius transformations and unitary conjugation.
+Except, we must naturally refrain from considering the otherwise simple case when $A$ is a real scalar matrix, i. e. $U_1(A)=0$. \begin{commentx} Remark: $C_1(A)$ and $C_2(A)$ are related to \eqref{nt:uperfuu} in terms of characteristic polynomials by